tefkah/thesis-writing/Literature Notes/Shech (2019) - Infinitesimal idealization, easy road nominalism, and fractional quantum statistics.md

 ---
 ## Outline
 ### 1: Intro
+Lot of debate about [[Easy road nominalism]], the claim that we can be nominalists about math without showing that we can do science without math ([[Hard road nominalism]]).

+Shech wants to explore whether [[Nominalist Scientific Realism]] can provide a good counter argument.

+A good argument against platonism should be weighed against the [[Enhanced Indispensability Argument (EIA)]].

 ### 2: Approximate instantiation
-Shech shows how Leng's [[Easy Road Nominalism]] depends on the "approximate instantiation" of mathematical models in the physical world
+Shech shows how Leng's [[Nominalist Scientific Realism]] depends on the "approximate instantiation" of mathematical models in the physical world.

+The problem: how to be realist about science (cool, based) while not being platonists (cringe)?
+Leng says: physical structures can [[approximate instantiation|approximately instantiate]] mathematical structures.

 ### 3: What is approximate instantiation?
 Shech thinks Leng is too vague about what approximation means and proposes using [[Norton (2012) - Approximation and idealization Why the difference matters]] in order to make clear what she means.